futzu/SCTE-35_SuperKabuki/README.md

             break_auto_return          True
             pts_time                   pts

-        if out is True:
+        if out IS True:
             out_of_network_indicator   True

-        if out is False (default):
+        if out IS False (default):
             out_of_network_indicator   False

     mk_splice_null()